On a nonlinear model in domains with cavities arising from cardiac electrophysiology: Introduction

 In \cite{BCMP}, the stationary version of the {\it monodomain model} describing the electrical activity of the heart was investigated leading to the study of a Neumann problem for a semilinear elliptic equation.
 Ischemic regions were modeled as conductivity inhomogeneities of small size and with low conductivity compared to the surrounding medium.
 The presence of the inhomogeneity alters the electrical activity generating a perturbation in the transmembrane potential described in terms of an asymptotic expansion in the smallness parameter which contains information on the size and shape of the altered region.
 Based on the aforementioned results a topological gradient method was implemented in \cite{BMR} for the effective reconstruction of the inhomogeneities from boundary measurements of the potential.

 In \cite{BRV} the authors analyzed the mathematical model in the case of inhomogeneities of arbitrary shape and size in the two-dimensional setting.
 In particular, the issue of reconstruction of the inhomogeneity from boundary measurements was addressed.
 It is well known that this is a highly nonlinear and severely ill-posed inverse problem.
-Indeed, even for its linear counterpart, the inverse {\it conductivity problem} uniqueness might be guaranteed only if infinitely many measurements of solutions are available and even with smoothness a-priori information on the unknown inclusion, the continuous dependence from the data is logarithmic.\\The strategy used in \cite{BRV} for the reconstruction from few data was based on the minimization of a quadratic mismatch functional with a perimeter penalization term.
-In order to derive a more treatable problem, the perimeter functional was relaxed using a phase-field approach justified by showing the $\Gamma$-convergence of the relaxed functional to the functional with perimeter penalization.
-In recent years this kind of approach has been successfully implemented in inverse boundary value problems for partial differential equations and systems, see for example \cite{BRV},\cite{BZ}, \cite{R}, \cite{LY}, \cite{DES}.
+Indeed, even for its linear counterpart, the inverse {\it conductivity problem}, uniqueness might be guaranteed only if infinitely many measurements of solutions are available and even with smoothness a-priori information on the unknown inclusion, the continuous dependence from the data is logarithmic.

 It has been observed that, after myocardial infarction, and completed healing process, lethal ventricular ischemic tachycardia can appear.
 This is due to the presence of the infarct scar, a non-excitable tissue (mainly composed of collagen), that can be modeled as an electrical insulator \cite{Perez}, \cite{Relan},\cite{Fronteraetal}.
-The determination of these regions and their shape is fundamental to perform successful radiofrequency ablation for the prevention of tachycardias.
-Mathematically, we end up modeling the damaged region as perfectly insulated, i.e. as a {\it cavity}.
-In this case, the inverse problem is more treatable.
-In fact, in \cite{ABRV} the authors showed that in the case of the {\it conductivity equation} one boundary measurement is enough to recover in a logarithmic stable way a smooth cavity.
-In this contest, we analyze first the well-posedness of the direct boundary value problem under minimal regularity assumptions on the cavity and prove the continuity of the solution with respect to perturbations of the cavity in the Hausdorff distance topology.
-Then notably, we establish uniqueness of the cavity from one single measurement of the potential and using the properties of the solutions to the direct and inverse problem we propose a new algorithm based on a phase-field approach rigorously justified via $\Gamma$-convergence.\\ More precisely, we start from the following boundary value problem
+The determination of these regions and their shape is then fundamental to perform successful radiofrequency ablation for the prevention of tachycardia.

+Mathematically, this leads to model the damaged regions as perfect insulators, i.e. as a {\it cavities}.
+In this case, the inverse problem is expected to be more treatable.
+In fact, in the linear {\it conductivity equation} one boundary measurement is enough to recover in a stable way smooth cavities, cf. \cite{ABRV}.

+We start with analyzing the well-posedness of the direct boundary value problem under minimal regularity assumptions on the cavities.
+Notably, we establish a uniqueness result for the inverse problem showing that a single boundary measurement of the potential is enough to detect a finite collection of separated simply connected Lipschitz cavities.
+More precisely, we consider the following boundary value problem